Phoenix Theatre, London

 Children under 13 will not be admitted.

-Martin Kemp is scheduled to play the role of Billy Flynn from 2 July to 1 September, however, the performance of any particular actor cannot be guaranteed.
+Martin Kemp is scheduled to play the role of Billy Flynn from 2 July to 1 September and Alexandra Burke from 13 August to 14 October 2018, however the performance of any particular actor cannot be guaranteed.